paparazzi/paparazzi/doc/sphinx/source/user_guide/simulation/hitl.rst

 Another consideration is the bandwidth of the system - the sensor data and the actuator values have to be send/received at ``PERIODIC_FREQUENCY`` (between 40-512 Hz) for HITL to work correctly.
 Not all communication links and frequencies are feasible without introducing latency or bandwidth saturation.

+As an example, for rotorcraft with a periodic frequency of 500 Hz with default settings:

+- ``HITL_IMU`` message (45 bytes) comes at 500 Hz
+- ``HITL_GPS`` message (42 bytes) comes at 10 Hz
+- ``HITL_AIR_DATA`` message (26 bytes) comes at 50 Hz

+Total bandwidth is 24220 bytes/s.
+A standard UART has 10 bits per bytes, so a baudrate of at least 242200 is required.
+To give enough margins and reduce latency, the default baudrate is set to 961600.
+A USB serial, even at low speed, has a baudrate of more than 1 Mb/s.

 When to use SITL and when HITL?
 ------------------------------------